 Aim of the study: To optimize leadership behavior in emergency medical teams.
-Endpoint: to reduce patient mortality in acute clinical situations.
+Endpoint: to improve team leadership in emergencies - ultimately to reduce patient mortality in acute clinical situations.

 Research Question: Is it possible to strengthen the communication of clinical team leaders by teaching/transferring an orchestral conductor's nonverbal communication skills with the aim of improving collaboration of the team in the treatment of acute patients?

 The following subprojects in the PhD work planned:

 Introduction: Worldwide, medical supervisors find it difficult to get students to rise to the occasion as leaders of emergency teams: many residents/rescuers feel unprepared to adopt the leadership role in emergencies.

 Purpose: to describe how literature addresses workable and operational leadership training for the emergency medical team-leader and to enhance understanding of leadership training in the medical environment